FabriceBoyer/arxiv_server/README.md

 Use a recent Linux distribution

+Install Git version control CLI

 [Install recent docker CE engine](https://docs.docker.com/engine/install/)

 ## Configuration

+Clone this repository

 Copy `.env.example` and rename it to `.env`

-Modify values as required to store dump files in appropriate location
+Modify values as required in `.env` to store dump files in appropriate location

 ## Download data